Skip to Main Content

 Non-Scholarly Publications

-There are a wide variety of legal publications.
+There are a wide variety of legal publications that you can write for.
 Consider your intended audience and the subject matter of the article when selecting the type of publication.
-The publications lists below are not academic, scholarly legal publications.
-They are informative in nature, designed to keep their audience aware of changes to the legal profession.
+The publications listed below are not scholarly legal publications; rather, they are informative in nature, designed to keep their audience aware of changes to the legal profession.

 Law Journal Rankings